When it comes to GravityView, there are endless opportunities for creativity and innovation.

 Okay, let’s take a sneak peek at our listing page.

-It’s looking good!
+Our online marketplace is looking good, isn’t it?
 There are just a couple of things left to do before we can move on to the next step.

 When a user clicks on a listing, they will be taken to that listing’s Single Entry page where they can find out more information about the item and contact the seller.
 Let’s make the listing title and image both link through to the Single Entry page.